 Many adults don't talk to each other about money until there's a crisis, they lose a job, or they get a divorce.
 Why not save your children from that?
 If you can talk about money concepts when they're children, they will be financially literate and much less likely to be blindsided by a financial crisis when they're older — and better prepared to handle the rewards of putting your money to work to help you achieve life goals.

-The FDIC provides two free instructor-led Money Smart curriculum products to teach young people, Money Smart for Young Adults (ages 12-20) and Money Smart for Elementary School Students (ages 5-8).
+The FDIC provides free instructor-led Money Smart curriculum products to teach young people, Money Smart for Young People (ages Pre-K, 3-5, 6-8, 9-12).

-Developed by the Youth Subcommittee of the President's Advisory Council on Financial Capability, materials and activities are grouped by age and grade level.
+Developed by the Youth Subcommittee of the President's Advisory Council on Financial Capability, materials and activities are grouped by age and grade level; young children, school-age children to preteens and teens to young adults.